cpacker/MemGPT/docs/ollama.md

 success
 ```

-In your terminal where you're running MemGPT, run `memgpt configure` to set the default backend for MemGPT to point at Ollama:
+In your terminal where you're running Letta, run `letta configure` to set the default backend for Letta to point at Ollama:

 ```sh
 # if you are running Ollama locally, the default IP address + port will be http://localhost:11434